 Deposit rules for Form 941.
-The deposit schedule (monthly or semiweekly) for Form 941 is based on the total tax liability reported on line 11 of Form 941 during a 4-quarter lookback period discussed below.
+The deposit schedule (monthly or semiweekly) for Form 941 is based on the total tax liability reported on line 11 of Form 941 during a four-quarter lookback period discussed below.

 Deposit rules for Forms 943, 945, and CT-1.
-Generally, the deposit rules for Form 941 also apply to tax liabilities for Form 943, Employer's Annual Tax Return for Agricultural Employees, Form 945, Annual Return of Withheld Federal Income Tax, and CT-1, Employer's Annual Railroad Retirement Tax Return.
+Generally, the deposit rules for Form 941 also apply to tax liabilities for Form 943, Employer's Annual Federal Tax Return for Agricultural Employees, Form 945, Annual Return of Withheld Federal Income Tax, and CT-1, Employer's Annual Railroad Retirement Tax Return.
 However, because Forms 943, 945, and CT-1 are annual returns, the rules for determining your deposit schedule apply to a calendar year rather than a calendar quarter.
 See Lookback period for annual returns later.
-For more information about deposit rules for annual returns, see Publication 15 (Circular E), Employer's Tax Guide, for Form 945, and the Instructions for Form CT-1.
+For more information about deposit rules for annual returns, see Circular E (Pub.
+15), Employer's Tax Guide, for Form 945, and Circular A (Pub.
+51), Employer's Agricultural Tax Guide, for Form 943, and the Instructions for Form CT-1.

 Electronic deposit requirement.
-You must make electronic deposits of all depository taxes (such as employment tax, excise tax, and corporate income tax) using the Electronic Federal Tax Payment System (EFTPS) in 2003 if:
+You must make electronic deposits of all depository taxes (such as employment tax, excise tax, and corporate income tax) using the Electronic Federal Tax Payment System (EFTPS) in 2004 if:

-• The total deposits of such taxes in 2001 were more than \$200,000 or

-• You were required to use EFTPS in 2002.
+- Your total deposits of such taxes in 2002 were more than \$200,000 or - You were required to use EFTPS in 2003.

 If you are required to use EFTPS and fail to do so, you may be subject to a 10% penalty.
 If you are not required to use EFTPS, you may participate voluntarily.
 To get more information or to enroll in EFTPS, call 1-800-555-4477 or 1-800-945-8400.
-You can also visit the EFTPS Web Site at www.eftps.gov.
-For details, see Circular E or Circular A.
+You can also visit the EFTPS website at www.eftps.gov.
+For details, see Circular E (Pub.
+15), Circular A (Pub.
+51), or the Instructions for Form CT-1.

 Lookback period for Form 941.
-Your deposit schedule for a calendar year is determined from the total taxes (not reduced by any advance earned income credit payments) reported on your Forms 941 (line 11) in a 4-quarter lookback period.
+Your deposit schedule for a calendar year is determined from the total taxes (not reduced by any advance earned income credit payments) reported on your Forms 941 (line 11) in a four-quarter lookback period.
 The lookback period begins July 1 and ends June 30 as shown in the chart below.
 If you reported \$50,000 or less of Form 941 taxes for the lookback period, you are a monthly schedule depositor; if you reported more than \$50,000, you are a semiweekly schedule depositor.
-There are two exception rules-the \$2,500 rule (see Exception above) and the \$100,000 next-day deposit rule.
+There are two exception rules-the \$2,500 rule (see Exception above) and the \$100,000 Next-Day Deposit Rule.
 The deposit rules and the \$100,000 exception are discussed later.

-Lookback Period for Calendar Year 2003
+Lookback Period for Calendar Year 2004